web3/web3.js/docs/docs/guides/web3_providers_guide/index.md

 const web3 = new Web3('https://eth-mainnet.alchemyapi.io/v2/your-api-key');
 ```

+Web3.js provides helpful utilities for working with certain well-known remote providers.
+Read more about these utilities in the [Web3.js External Providers](#web3js-external-providers) section.

 ### Injected Provider

 Injected providers are supplied by an external third-party, most often a wallet or a web browser that is designed to be used with the Ethereum network.
 In addition to providing network connectivity, injected providers often supply one or more [accounts](/guides/wallet/).
 Web3.js supports any injected provider that is compliant with [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and has been tested with multiple EIP-1193 providers, including [MetaMask](https://docs.metamask.io/wallet/reference/provider-api/), [Hardhat](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-runtime-environment), and [Incubed (IN3)](https://in3.readthedocs.io/en/develop/index.html).